-Breast augmentation is a procedure to change the size or shape of the breasts.
+Breast augmentation is a procedure to enlarge or change the shape of the breasts.

 Breast augmentation; Breast implants; Implants - breast; Mammaplasty

-Cosmetic breast surgery is done at an outpatient surgery clinic or in a hospital.
+The surgery is done at an outpatient surgery clinic or in a hospital.

-There are many different ways to place breast implants:
+There are different ways to place breast implants:

 Your surgeon can help you decide which procedure is best for you.

 It is normal for your body to create a "capsule" made up of scar tissue around your new breast implant.
 This helps keep the implant in place.
-Sometimes, this capsule becomes thickened and larger and may cause a change in the shape of your breast, hardening of breast tissue, or some pain.
+Sometimes, this capsule becomes thickened and larger.
+This may cause a change in the shape of your breast, hardening of breast tissue, or some pain.

-Emotional risks of this surgery may include feeling that your breasts do not look perfect.
-Or you may be disappointed with people's reactions to your "new" breasts.
+Emotional risks for this surgery may include feeling that your breasts do not look perfect.
+Or, you may be disappointed with people's reactions to your "new" breasts.

 During the days before your surgery: